First Eucharist Preparation

 In his dialogue with the people at Capernaum, Christ used his miracle of multiplying the loaves of bread as the occasion to describe himself as the Bread of Life: "I am the living bread that came down from heaven. . .
 Unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you" (Jn 6:51, 53).” -From the United States Catholic Catechism for Adults.

 Children may attend classes to receive First Holy Eucharist after the age of 7.
 The Diocese of Honolulu requires the child to be in religious education one year prior to receiving the sacrament of Holy Eucharist.
-Beginning September 2017, children will receive Reconciliation.
-The following year, 2018-2019 children will be Confirmed and receive Eucharist.
+Beginning September 2018, children who have received the sacrament of reconciliation, will be Confirmed and receive Eucharist at Pentecost 2019.
 Please refer to the Reconciliation page for registration forms.

 Adults: If you have not received this sacrament and are interested, review the RCIA information and class schedule.